SkycoinProject/multicoin-wallet/src/gui/static/README.md

 As an Angular application, we try to follow the [Angular style guide](https://angular.io/guide/styleguide).

+Some additions notes can be found in [DEVELOPMENT.md](DEVELOPMENT.md).

 ## Translations

 You can find information about how to work with translation files in the [Translations README](/src/gui/static/src/assets/i18n/README.md).